TechMagic

 • Area of expertise

 This is a simple way to cut the chaff.
 Find companies that specialize in your type of project.
 For example, if you need a mobile application, companies that only deal with web development can be discounted immediately.
+If you need a dedicated web development team, make sure the vendor can show relevant case studies, architecture decisions, and product outcomes.

 • Experience in your business area